ntjames/bayesCPM/pkg/README.md

 <!-- badges: end -->

-This package includes functions to fit a Bayesian Cumulative Probability Model (CPM) using the R interface to Stan.
+This package includes functions to fit a Bayesian Cumulative Probability Model (CPM) using the R interface to Stan and to calculate several posterior quantities of interest.

 ## Installation